clmoua/3420Repository/UseCase3.md

 Use Case 3.

-"Title: Retrieve NIST Vulnerabilities"
+Title: Retrieve NIST Vulnerabilities

-Title: Developer commits code to be examined for vulnerabilities

 Primary Actor: Developer

-Goal in Context: Gather vulnerability information for all external source code that is used by developers
+Goal in Context: Retrieve vulnerabilities from the NIST Database.

 Stakeholders: Developer / Manager

 Preconditions: Developer is able to check in external source code to vulnerability system.
 NIST vulnerability database is up to date.

-Main Success Scenario: Developer checks in code and vulnerability information is recorded to the Risk DB.
+Main Success Scenario: Known vulnerabilities retrieved from the NIST Database.

-Failed End Conditions: Developer is unable to check in code.
-Checked in code is not checked for vulnerabilities, failing to update Risk DB.
+Failed End Conditions: Vulnerabilities not retrieved.

 Trigger: Code check in